 - Delayed union – This may occur if the bone does not form during lengthening or takes a long time to consolidate.
 Other reasons for failure to gain length relate to problems with stretching the nerves, blood vessels, muscles, and tendons.

 - Refracture – Following removal of the device, there is a small risk of fractures in the lengthened bone.
 If this occurs, the leg might require another surgery or time in a cast or brace; therefore, it is important to follow your surgeon’s recommendations about physical activities.

 While a small leg length discrepancy may not cause problems, a significant difference can cause a noticeable limp and may require treatment.
-Non-surgical treatment options include the “wait-and-see” approach for children who are still growing and the shoe lift for those with a difference of less than 5 cm.
+Non-surgical treatment options include the “wait-and-see” approach for those who are still growing and the shoe lift for those with a difference of less than 5 cm.

 Surgical treatment options are generally used for leg length discrepancies greater than 5 cm.

 - Bone growth restriction (epiphysiodesis, or growth arrest) is often successful when performed at the right time in adolescence, but it may cause short stature.